SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> let constantString = "Highlander"
    << // constantString : String = "Highlander"
    -> constantString += " and another Highlander"
-   !! <REPL Input>:1:16: error: cannot pass 'let' value 'constantString' to mutating binary operator '+=' !! constantString += " and another Highlander"
+   !! <REPL Input>:1:16: error: left side of mutating operator isn't mutable: 'constantString' is a 'let' constant !! constantString += " and another Highlander"
    !! ~~~~~~~~~~~~~~ ^
    !! <REPL Input>:1:1: note: change 'let' to 'var' to make it mutable